onivaevents/oniva-graphql-doc/README.md

 1. Get the authentication token
 2. Request the events via the `eventTeasers`

-Note: Additionally to the `eventTeasers` there is also the now deprecated `events` field with a more extensive set of properties.
-For better performance you should use the `eventTeasers` whenever possible.

 The sample is available in [samples/zoon-events-sample.php](samples/zoon-events-sample.php)

 ### Event participants accesses